ArnavGoel03/Power-grid-analysis/README.md

 # Storms, Prices, and the Power Grid

-by Arnav Goel and Paulina Pelayo (a2goel@ucsd.edu)
+by Arnav Goel and Paulina Pelayo (a2goel@ucsd.edu & pepelayo@ucsd.edu)

 ---